Amarannaya/Grandida_Project/README.md

 LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

-## **Developer-centric options (if your project is open source)**

-As a little deter, the contract address(Admin) has been hardcoded, users can only interact as voters. you can write to the author for the admin access, it will granted.

-**How to Contribute**

-- For contribution, you can fork the project to another branch

-**Implementation Details**

-- This is a decentralized web 3.0 voting app, that aims to make the process of voting as seamless and free from manipulation as possible.
-- visit the site https://ammyvote.netlify.app/ to register and follow the instructions on the help page.
->>>